Campus Sustainability Menu

 So … please show what it means to be a Sustainable Illini.
 Carry that refillable bottle proudly — and hit us up for a “Be Orange, Go Green” sticker to show your pride!

 DID YOU KNOW?
-All Illini athletic events allow fans to enter with an empty, clear refillable bottle!
+All Illini athletic events now allow fans to enter with any empty refillable bottle!
 The Division of Intercollegiate Athletics is having more hydration stations added to its facilities.

 Better Practices Can Help us Save Money, Energy, the Environment, and — Oh Yeah — Water!